Akosa123/CAC-Project/README.md

-# Created as part of the 2024 Congressional App Challenge by
+# Created as part of the 2024 Congressional App Challenge
+### Programmers:
 * Ryan Herber
 * Akash Kongara
 * Marcus Garcia